 Use a Rotary Cutting Ruler

 Read the project instructions to determine the seam allowance.
-Place one corner of the rotary cutting ruler on top of the corner where you will need to pivot.
+With the wrong side of the fabric facing up, place one corner of the ruler on top of the corner where you will need to pivot.
 Align the seam allowance measurements on either side of the corner.
 Use the marking pen to mark the pivot point.

 Use a Seam Gauge